bobfoster/avl-trees/README.md

 Performance
 -----------

-In a mini-benchmark adding and removing 100,000 strings, AvlSet runs about the same speed as TreeSet from the Collection classes.
+In a mini-benchmark adding and removing 100,000 strings, AvlTreeSet runs about the same speed as TreeSet from the Collection classes.
 As expected, AvlTree is slower, but only about 30% slower, which may not be an issue if its additional features are desired.
 Some sample numbers: